 Tides4fishing allows you to make tide predictions for Loch Nedd years in advance.
 Please note that the data are approximations only valid for fishing and so IS NOT VALID FOR NAVIGATION.

-In the high tide and low tide chart, we can see that the first high tide was at 1:05 h and the next high tide will be at 14:00 h.
-The first low tide was at 7:50 h and the next low tide will be at 20:05 h.
+In the high tide and low tide chart, we can see that the first low tide was at 0:30 h and the next low tide will be at 13:00 h.
+The first high tide will be at 6:20 h and the next high tide at 18:40 h.

-The lunar phase is a First Quarter Moon.
-Today we have 16 hours and 59 minutes of sun.
-The solar transit is at 13:18 h and the length of time the moon will be visible will be 13 hours and 12 minutes.
+The lunar phase is a Waxing Gibbous.
+Today we will have 10 hours and 52 minutes of sun.
+The solar transit will be at 12:33 h and the length of time the moon will be visible will be 13 hours and 29 minutes.

-The tidal coefficient today is 45, a low value, which means that the range (difference between high tide and low tide) will be lower than on other occasions and the currents will also be small.
-At noon the tidal coefficient increases to 48 to end the day with a tidal coefficient of 51.
-The tide heights today are 3.7 m, 1.8 m, 3.6 m and 2.0 m.
+The tidal coefficient today is 82, a high value and therefore the range of tides and currents will also be high.
+At noon the tidal coefficient increases to 84 to end the day with a tidal coefficient of 86.
+The tide heights today are 1.5 m, 4.7 m, 1.2 m and 4.6 m.
 We can compare these levels with the maximum high tide recorded in the tide tables for Loch Nedd which is of 5.6 m and a minimum height of 0.1 m.

 The solunar fishing calendar in Loch Nedd tells us that today is a good day for fishing, the fish activity forecast is high.
 Please, read more about solunar tables.
 The best times of day for fishing are: